-- 3.3.1.1.
-To promote an ecosystem approach as an integral component of the land use planning process in order to ensure sustainable development. - 3.3.1.2.
-To encourage development to locate in areas which will not conflict with environmental land use priorities. - 3.3.1.3.
-To prevent increased phosphorous loading to water bodies and enhance water quality wherever possible. - 3.3.1.4.
-To identify and protect all significant features and areas from incompatible development (significant wetlands, significant ANSI's, significant woodlands, significant valley lands, significant wildlife habitat, fish habitat and significant habitat of endangered and threatened species).
+- To promote an ecosystem approach as an integral component of the land use planning process in order to ensure sustainable development. - To encourage development to locate in areas which will not conflict with environmental land use priorities. - To prevent increased phosphorous loading to water bodies and enhance water quality wherever possible. - To identify and protect all significant features and areas from incompatible development (significant wetlands, ANSI's, significant woodlands, significant valley lands, significant wildlife habitat, fish habitat and habitat of endangered and threatened species). - 33.15.
+To protect, improve or restore the quality and quantity of water by: - a using the watershed as the ecologically meaningful scale for integrated and long-term planning, which can be a foundation for considering cumulative impacts of development; - b. minimizing potential negative impacts, including cross-jurisdictional and cross-watershed impacts; - c evaluating and preparing for the impacts of a changing climate to water resource systems at the watershed level; - d promoting sustainable development and adaptation to climate change by promoting water conservation;

-- 3.3.1.5.
-To maintain and, where possible, enhance surface and groundwater resources in sufficient quality and quantity to meet existing and future uses on a sustainable basis. - 3.3.1.6.
-To identify and protect sensitive groundwater discharge and recharge areas, aquifers, and headwaters. - 3.3.1.7.
-To direct development away from areas having inherent environmental hazard such as flood susceptibility, erosion, steep slopes, or other physical condition which, under certain conditions, could endanger human life and property. - 3.3.1.8.
-To encourage the correction of existing, and the prevention of potential, sources of pollution of water, land and air in conjunction with other levels of government and by applying acceptable standards as established by appropriate government agencies. - 3.3.1.9.
-To encourage resource agencies to monitor acid rain impacts on lakes. - 3.3.1.10.
-To plan for the maintenance and enhancement of linear or open space systems along streams and water bodies such as the Napanee River and Salmon River. - 3.3.1.11.
-To specify appropriate "adjacent lands" policies which will provide for the maintenance and protection of the environmental protection areas natural heritage features and areas identified.
+- e identifying water resource systems consisting of ground water features, hydrologic functions, natural heritage features and areas, and surface water features including shoreline areas, which are necessary for the ecological and hydrological integrity of the watershed; - f. maintaining linkages and related functions among ground water features, hydrologic functions, natural heritage features and areas, and surface water features including shoreline areas; - g implementing necessary restrictions on development and site alteration to: - 1. protect all municipal drinking water supplies and designated vulnerable areas; and - 2. protect, improve or restore vulnerable surface and ground water, sensitive surface water features and sensitive ground water features, and their hydrologic functions; - h ensuring stormwater management practices minimize stormwater volumes and contaminant loads, and maintain or increase the extent of vegetative and pervious surfaces. - To direct development away from areas having inherent environmental hazard such as flood susceptibility, erosion, steep slopes, or other physical condition which, under certain conditions, could endanger human life and property. - 33.1.7.
+To encourage the correction of existing, and the prevention of potential, sources of pollution of water, land and air in conjunction with other levels of government and by applying acceptable standards as established by appropriate government agencies. - To plan for the maintenance and enhancement of linear or open space systems along streams and water bodies such as the Napanee River and Salmon River. - 33.19.
+To specify appropriate "adjacent lands" policies which will provide for the maintenance and protection of the environ mental protection areas natural heritage features and areas identified. - 33.1.10.
+To mitigate and adapt to the effects of Climate Change by promoting sustainable land use development patterns and infrastructure resiliency, as well as protecting natural heritage features and making efforts to reduce green house gas emissions.